azurecitadel/azurecitadel.github.io/automation/images/lab2.md

 ## Ansible

 Ansible could be a (large) set of labs by itself.
 It is popular for configuration management as it is open source and it is agentless.
 We could use Ansible to provision the Azure infrastructure, but we will leave that job to Terraform.
 We will use Ansible purely for configuring the servers themselves once they have been stood up.

-This lab should give you one approach to get it running as part of your Packer builds.
-Later labs will show Terraform deploying from these images and then using Ansible to run playbooks on the new VMs.

 You should be aware that there are many other options in the configuration management space, such as Chef, Puppet, Salt, Octopus, etc.